 Business is about relationships, and you can’t build a strong one with someone you don’t understand.
 Knowing your target market allows you to connect with customers on a more personal level.
 By understanding their goals, motivations, and challenges, you can tailor your communication and support to be more helpful and empathetic.
 This approach turns one-time buyers into loyal advocates for your brand.
 When customers feel seen and understood, they’re more likely to stick with you, provide valuable feedback, and recommend your business to others in their network.

-Four Proven Ways to Segment Your Market
+4 Simple Ways to Segment Your Target Market

 Once you’ve embraced the idea of a target market, the next step is to slice it into more defined groups.
 This process is called market segmentation, and it’s how you move from a broad understanding to a highly specific one.
 Think of it as creating detailed buyer personas for different groups within your larger market.
 By sorting your potential customers into categories based on shared characteristics, you can tailor your sales playbooks, marketing messages, and even your product development to meet their specific needs.